Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - **Lite Edition:** `seamless-ai-video-prompt-lite.txt`
 - **Cinematic Edition:** `seamless_video_prompt_template.txt`

-### 2. Fill the Input Form
+### 2. Get Your Prompts (Two Workflows)

-**Lite Edition requires only 3 fields:**
-- **CONTENT TYPE:** Describe your scene (the more detail, the better)
+**Option A: AI Prefill (Recommended for Beginners)**
+1. Upload the template to ChatGPT, Claude, Gemini, or Grok
+2. Describe your vision in plain language:
-  - Example: "A woman dances in a warehouse.
-One continuous camera movement circling around her as she dances."
+   - "I want a woman dancing in a warehouse with the camera slowly circling her"
+   - "Create a cyberpunk alley scene with neon lights and rain"
+   - "Make a coffee shop conversation between two people"
+3. Say **"prefill"**
+4. AI fills out the entire template for you (environment, subjects, camera, sound, etc.)
+5. Review the prefilled template, make any tweaks
+6. Say **"run"** or **"generate"** to create all clip prompts

+**Option B: Manual Fill (For Experienced Users)**
+1. Open the template
+2. Fill out the form sections yourself:
+   - **CONTENT TYPE:** Your scene description
-- **DURATION:** Total video length
+   - **DURATION:** Total video length (e.g., "42 seconds")
-  - Example: "42 seconds"
-- **CLIP LENGTH:** Individual clip duration (most tools support 6 or 10 seconds)
+   - **CLIP LENGTH:** Individual clip duration (e.g., "6 seconds")
-  - Example: "6 seconds"

-Then paste the template into ChatGPT, Claude, Gemini, or Grok and say:
-- **"prefill"** — AI fills the template but doesn't generate clips yet (review/edit first)
+3. Upload the filled template to your AI
-- **"run"** or **"generate"** — AI generates all clips immediately
+4. Say **"run"** or **"generate"** to create all clip prompts

 **Why prefill exists:** Most people struggle to describe their vision technically.
 Prefill translates "woman walking through neon alley" into complete environment descriptions, locked subject details, camera movement plans, sound design, and negative prompts.
-Review it, tweak it, then generate.
+It's like having a cinematographer translate your idea into technical specs.

 ### 3. Generate Your Video (Last Frame Method)
 - Generate Clip 1 as text-to-video or text-to-image → video